 Set Your Vision for the Future

-Transferring to Converse is an easy process.
-When you look at the women who attend Converse and what they achieve, it’s inspiring and exciting.
+Converse students are determined, passionate, and diverse.
 You could be one of them!
-Converse has articulation agreements with technical schools in South Carolina including Spartanburg Methodist College, Spartanburg Community College and Greenville Technical College which makes transferring your credits easy!
+Converse has articulation agreements with schools in South Carolina, including Spartanburg Methodist College, Greenville Technical College, and Spartanburg Community College, which makes transferring your credits easy!

-Whether you’re a freshmen or rising senior, we are ready to work with you so that your transfer experience is a great one.
+Wherever you are in your college studies, we are ready to work with you so that your transfer experience is a smooth one.

 Completing your application is the first step to starting your journey at Converse.
 The process is simple, quick, and free.

 - Complete your online application.
 You can also apply through the Common Application.

 - Send us your official college transcripts from all colleges or universities you have attended.
 If you’ve earned fewer than 30 credit hours, we’ll also need your high school transcripts and SAT/ACT scores.

 - If you’re interested in majoring in music, musical theatre, theatre, or art and design, you’ll also need to schedule an audition.
 See more information below.

 September 1st – Apply